night-codes/orangebox/README.md

 ```

-After run your web server will work in 4 threads via clusters.
+After run your web server will be working in 3 threads via clusters.
 To specify the number of threads use:

 ```js
 var count = 8;